-- Junk and different items left in walkways.
+- Junk and other items left in public walkways.

-In the event that spills, releases and different perilous conditions are disregarded, clients may incur in genuine wounds including blackouts, traumatic brain damage, broken bones, and back and neck injuries.
+In the event that spills or other perilous conditions are disregarded, laundromat customers may be vulnerable to injuries including blackouts, traumatic brain damage, broken bones, and back or neck injuries.

-Any individual who endures harm caused by a per condition at a laundromat in California has a right to seek payment for medical expenses, pain and suffering, as well as wages lost while unable to work or pursuing a personal injury claim.
+Any individual who endures harm caused by a negligent condition at a laundromat has a right to seek payment for medical expenses, pain and suffering, as well as wages lost while unable to work or pursuing a personal injury claim.

-The owner or operator of a laundromat is responsible for wounds to individuals that were caused by the proprietor’s carelessness, including a slip and fall at their place of business.
-The proprietor must keep the laundromat sensibly kept and caution individuals of known perils.
+The owner or operator of a laundromat is responsible for any wounds to individuals that were caused by the proprietor’s carelessness, including a slip and fall at their place of business.
+The proprietor must keep the laundromat sensibly free of hazards, and must caution individuals of any known perils.

-To be at fault, carelessness or negligence on the part of the proprietor must be careless somehow.
-For instance, if the proprietor neglects to assess and maintain clothes washing machine with a background marked by problems, he is responsible for any wounds incurred as a result of unsafe conditions stemming from the issue.
+To be at fault, carelessness or negligence on the part of the proprietor must be proved.
+For example, if the proprietor neglects to assess and maintain washing machines on the premises, they may be responsible for any wounds incurred as a result of unsafe conditions stemming from the issue.

 - Slip and fall mishaps from wet floors or hazardous conditions on the premises.

-- Getting hands or fingers stuck in damaged machines.
+- Hands or fingers stuck in damaged machines.

-By opening the laundromat for business, the proprietor is assuring that his or her machines are fit for the task, suitable, and ready to wash.
-On the off chance that the machines don’t work effectively or are unable to fulfill their duty, the proprietor must make that known or to assess the issue.
-On the off chance that he doesn’t, he might be at fault for harming your apparel or other individual assets.
+By opening a laundromat for business, the proprietor is assuring that their machines are fit for the task, suitable, and ready to wash.
+If the machines don’t work effectively, or are unable to fulfill their duty, the proprietor must make the issue known, or assess the issue.
+If this does not occur, the proprietor could be at fault for harming their customers or their customers’ belongings.